fbpx

 • Enticing Content: The location of certain product attributes in your product listing can change the CTR of your shopping ads.
 We work with you to ensure important content, that gets your products noticed, is placed in the right order using advanced mapping techniques and look-up tables.

-• Well-Structured: Google has specific requirements when it comes to creating feeds for their platform and if you don’t follow them your products will get disapproved in Merchant Center.
+• Well-Structured: Google has specific requirements when it comes to creating feeds for their platform and if you don’t follow them your products will get disapproved in the Merchant Center.
 Highstreet.io is on top of these ever-changing rules to get your products approved at scale.

-Create and Manage Promotions with the Right Technical Partner
+Create and manage promotions with the Right Technical Partner

 If you’re worried that your promotions aren’t being executed the way you want, your products are being disapproved in GMC, or your promotion data isn’t correct; a product feed management solution can help you get on track.